Resources for our Church Community

 Every Sunday, the scripture reading and the sermon are recorded.
 After the service, this recording is uploaded to the website as a podcast.
 The most recent sermon podcast is available directly from the homepage.
 Recent sermons (up to six month’s worth) are available here.
 For podcasts of older sermons, click on the Soundcloud link.

-Transcripts of sermons are available here a week or two after each sermon is preached.
+Transcripts of sermons are available here.
+Our volunteer transcriber creates her work queue based on requests.
 Sermons are maintained on this site for about a year.
 To access transcripts for older sermons please email the office, or call 206-524-2322.

 Church and Home